 Some lame flu won’t cause it trouble.

-The only way, literally the only way to gain that calmness and ease is through experience.
-As in, you actually have been through shit.
+The only way to gain that calmness and ease is through experience.
+As in, you actually have been through the battles of life instead of reading about them.
 There is no other way.

 You can fake your calmness and confidence, but it will show eventually.
 Especially if you truly have to get through struggle in the future, that’s when your true grit (or lack thereof) shows.